pinnace/burp-jwt-fuzzhelper-extension/README.md

 Example use cases may include:
 1. Inserting atypical values for common claims
-2. Inserting a new claim that may be processed by the application before signature validation
+2. Inserting a new claim that may be processed by the application before signature validation (e.g. [CVE-2018-0114](https://www.exploit-db.com/exploits/44324/))
 3. Easily iterating over a large set of payload claim values if, for example, one has obtained a signing key
 4. Inserting bogus or unusually encoded strings or bad inputs.
 For example, those in the [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings)
 5. Manipulation of timestamps or expirations in `iat`, `exp`, etc...